tankerwng/handbook/policies/pay.md

 ## Direct Deposit

 Your pay will be deposited into your bank account through our direct deposit program.
-To edit your direct deposit information, use [BambooHR][bamboo-link].
+To edit your direct deposit information, use [Namely][namely].
 Everyone who needs to know will be alerted when you do that.

 ## Payroll System